A Cinderella Story

 After the run of show she went back to being a kid.
 She returned home to Maine, back in public school.
 The kids in the halls made fun of her.
 She joined the Drama Club but the woman who ran it wouldn’t even give her a role in their school plays (talk about rejection…).
 She had unrequited crushes on boys (more rejection).
 She ate lunch in the auditorium.
 She was short, slightly built, and self conscious about being 15 and still having the body of a ten-year-old boy.
 She wanted out.
 She wanted more.

 She graduated early and moved to New York City, alone, at age 17.
-She worked and landed some pretty impressive roles in the theatre world, including performing at Lincoln Center, but there was a lot of struggle as well.
+She worked and landed some pretty impressive roles in the theater world, including performing at Lincoln Center, but there was a lot of struggle as well.
 Even when you’re “making it” being a working actress in isn’t always a glamorous life, especially when you're new in town.
 Her salary covered the rent and that was about it.
 She lost her cable due to not paying bills, had the lights shut off, eventually she had to walk into glum, grey, offices with cashiers checks to keep the lights on.
 Once she lived off a gift of Cadbury Cream Eggs shipped in the mail from her dad when she couldn’t afford food.
 But she kept going regardless of all the signs it wasn't working out.
 Because the small girl eating lunch in the auditorium who couldn’t land a role in her high school's musical wanted to be an actress, dammit.

 After a short, broke, time in NYC she moved to Los Angeles for a television pilot (which went nowhere) and she stayed on the West Coast.
-Now 3,000 miles away from family and friends.
-She started landing roles in films that made a name for her.
+Now 3,000 miles away from family and friends she started landing roles in films that made a name for her.
 You probably don’t remember them, even if you saw them.
 Movies like CAMP and Rocket Science, indie films that let her shine and were adored at Film Festivals but the general public rarely saw.
 She kept auditioning anyway.
 Directors and film buffs started raising eyebrows when they saw her name.
 Eventually she landed small roles in huge movies like the Twilight Franchise.
 Then she got her breakout role playing the tightly-wound college-grad opposite George Clooney in Up in the Air.
 Remember that movie?
 Yup, that was her, and she was nominated for an Academy Award at 23.
 That was 2009.

 Since then Anna has blown up, at least to those of us paying attention.
 She’s starred alongside Meryl Streep and Robert Redford.
 She’s been working her ass off, up to eight movies a year.
 She’s made this amazing thing happen she was never even supposed to allow herself to want in the first place.
 If you’ve been to the movies, clicked around Netflix, or turned on your car radio you have probably watched her act and heard her sing without realizing it.
-She’s under a lot of people’s radar, which is astounding since she has a Tony nomination, an Oscar nomination and a Platinum Record on her wall thanks to a happy accident with a plastic cup and a camp song from the 1930s.
+She’s under a lot of people’s radar, which is astounding since she has a Tony nomination, an Oscar nomination, and a Platinum Record on her wall thanks to a happy accident with a plastic cup and a camp song from the 1930s.
 She’s sang for the president, speaks publicly for gay rights, and she was just honored with Variety’s Power of Women award.
 She’s probably at work right now.

 So why does a homesteader feeding pigs in upstate New York in a torn sweater from Goodwill care about an actress in Hollywood?
 Because if you read my blog you probably are drawn to living your own dreams - one of self reliance and nature, one many people consider just as much a fantasy as being a movie star.
 It allows for freedoms even actors can’t have.
 Homesteading means being your own boss, making your own hours, the constant satisfaction of relentless resourcefulness combined with the rewards of a tired body doing work outdoors.
 It is as crazy a dream as a little girl from Maine riding the bus without her parents wanting to be on Broadway.